blockfrost/blockfrost-crystal/README.md

 require "blockfrost"
 ```

-Create and initializer to configure the API key:
+Create an initializer to configure the API key:

 ```crystal
 Blockfrost.configure do |config|